Open-Attestation/documentation-website/docs/verifiable-document/wrapping-document.md

 ---
 id: wrapping-document
-title: Wrapping Document
+title: Wrapping Documents
-sidebar_label: Wrapping Document
+sidebar_label: Wrapping Documents
 ---

 Every OA document has a checksum that provides it a tamper-proof property.
 At the same time, because the checksum can be used to uniquely identify a document, the checksum (or its derived value) is stored onto the document store as evidence of issuance.
 To compute the checksum, a `raw document` goes through a process known as `wrapping` to become a `wrapped document`.
 Only then, the document is ready to be issued onto the blockchain.